-Major winter storm, possible blizzard to slam Northeast Saturday
+Major winter storm, possible blizzard to slam Northeast on Saturday

 That said, meteorologists are still working to iron out the details of the storm’s ultimate track, which will have a bearing on snowfall totals and how far inland accumulations will extend.

-“I know you’ve heard it repeated to death, but the key message continues to be the same: guidance is trending favorably for a big storm, but the exact track remains uncertain,” wrote the National Weather Service in Boston in an online forecast discussion Wednesday.
+“I know you’ve heard it repeated to death, but the key message continues to be the same: guidance is trending favorably for a big storm, but the exact track remains uncertain,” the National Weather Service in Boston wrote in an online forecast discussion Wednesday.

 The setup

-A pair of high-altitude weather disturbances, the key catalysts for the upcoming storm, were present on weather maps on Wednesday morning — one was moving ashore over the Pacific Northwest, and the other was centered over the Alaskan mainland.
+A pair of high-altitude weather disturbances, the key catalysts for the upcoming storm, were present on weather maps on Wednesday morning — one was moving ashore over the Pacific Northwest and the other was centered over the Alaskan mainland.
 Both will dive southeast over the Lower 48 during the back half of the workweek, overlapping and “phasing” over the Ohio Valley on Friday.

-We’ll have a better idea of what will transpire with the nascent winter storm beginning on Wednesday evening.
+We’ll have a better idea of what will transpire with the nascent winter storm beginning Wednesday evening.
 That’s the first time that National Weather Service offices in Washington state and Oregon will be able to launch weather balloons into one of the instigating disturbances; that, in turn, should improve computer modeling.

-As the high-altitude systems combine Friday, they’ll work to spin up a zone of low pressure off the Carolinas that will rapidly intensify as it moves northeast.
+As the high-altitude systems combine Friday, they will work to spin up a zone of low pressure off the Carolinas that will rapidly intensify as it moves northeast.
 Its abrupt drop in minimum central air pressure could classify it as a meteorological “bomb.”
 That bolsters the odds of heavy snow and strong winds.

 There’s an outside shot that, through tapping into energy contained in the anomalously mild waters of the north Atlantic, the storm could double the pace of strengthening needed for “bombogenesis.”